The Fall of Jerusalem

-The Prophets foretold that a civil war would bring “Great Tribulation,” including, famine, pestilence and fire to the Jews, and culminate in the destruction of the temple and Jerusalem.
+The Prophets foretold that a civil war would bring “Great Tribulation to the Jews;” including, famine, pestilence, and fire, and culminate in the destruction of the temple and Jerusalem.
 Mat.
 10:21, 35 & 36, Mic.
 7:6.

 The Romans Come to Judea

 In AD68, Emperor Nero sent General Vespasian to end the civil war in Judea.
 He pacified Galilee and prepared to march on Jerusalem.
 When Nero committed suicide, the General ordered his troops to stand down and waited for orders from the new emperor.
 In AD69, while yet in Judea, the army declared Vespasian Emperor.
 He returned to Rome, and sent his son, the Roman General Titus, to end the civil war in Jerusalem.
 Titus amassed a force of sixty-five thousand troops and, in AD70, lay siege to the city.

 Titus made several offers of peace, but the tyrants leading the civil war refused to capitulate.
 At that point, Roman troops began to attack the outer walls of the city.
 In an effort to thwart the Roman advance, the Jews set fire to the cloisters surrounding the outer court of the temple complex.
 The fire quickly became an inferno, and began to encroach on the sanctuary itself.

 The Destruction of the Temple, and Fall of Jerusalem